Clare Hodges

 Nonetheless, Hodges worked with Dr William Notcutt to ensure GW Pharmaceuticals took up the issue and as a result Sativex is now available as an alternative.

 She also addressed the European Parliament in Brussels following which the law was changed in Belgium.

 Due to deteriorating health as a result of her MS, Hodges handed over the articles and patient transcripts to the Wellcome Trust in 2009.

+On 17 April 2024, a blue plaque was unveiled in Chapel Allerton, commemorating the lives of both Hodges and her husband.

 Personal life

 Hodges was born in Manchester.
 She studied Latin and Greek at Somerville College, Oxford.
 She then went on to pursue a career in medical journalism, first writing for a newspaper for doctors before becoming a producer at Yorkshire Television working on a number of medical documentaries, including several with Dr Miriam Stoppard.

 Hodges was married to Duncan Dallas, founder of Café Scientifique, and has two sons.